lzukw/WirelessDisplay/Common/README.md

 The class-library (assembly) provides:

-- A class for reading a custom configuration (json-file).
+- A class for reading a custom configuration (json-file) [CustomConfigProvider.cs].
-- A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way on the local computer.
+- A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way on the local computer [LocalScriptRunner.cs].
-- A class that asks via POST-requests the remote computer to exeute scripts.
+- A class that asks via POST-requests the remote computer to exeute scripts [RemoteScxriptRunner.cs].
-- A static class containing all magic strings for every project.
+- A static class containing all magic strings for all projects as readonly members [MagicStrings.cs].

+The classes `LocalScriptRunner` and `RemoteScxriptRunner` expose their functionalities vie the interfaces `ILocalScriptRunner` and `IRemoteScxriptRunner`.

 ## Project creation